 After his collaboration with The Heliocentrics, he recorded Mulatu Steps Ahead (2010) and Sketches of Ethiopia (2013) as a leader.

 During a fellowship at Harvard (2009), he premiered a portion of his first opera, The Yared Opera.
 Astatke’s music has been sampled by several hip-hop artists, including Nas and Damien Marley for their track, As We Enter.

-After a ten-year absence, from the New York music scene, Astatke performed at The Met’s Temple of Dendur accompanied by trumpeter Adam O’ Farrill, saxophonist James Arben, keyboardist Jason Lindner, bassist Tas Massiah and drummer Daniel Freedman.
+After a ten-year absence, from the New York music scene, Astatke performed at The Metropolitan Museum of Art’s Temple of Dendur accompanied by trumpeter Adam O’ Farrill, saxophonist James Arben, keyboardist Jason Lindner, bassist Tas Massiah and drummer Daniel Freedman.
 Judging by the enthusiastic response, Ethio-Jazz is alive, well and poised for a resurgence.